Summer School Brain Innovation Generation @ UCA

 - Implement and validate this solution.

 The mission of BIG@UCA summer school is to offer to an interactive and motivated international group of participants an innovative and stimulating course associating theory, group work, and personal reflection.
-Participants will also have the unique possibility to interact with real patients, and to develop their ideas through a process of participatory design, where the patient is not a mere “object” of observation, but is active part of the innovation process.
+Participants will also have the unique possibility to observe patients through videos of clinical cases, and to learn how to develop a participatory design, where the patient is not a mere “object” of observation, but is active part of the innovation process.

 At the end of the summer school, participants will have the instruments to identify an innovation opportunity in the domain of social cognition, and will have a clear picture of the steps necessary to start its development.